Pfizer asks US to allow 4th COVID vaccine dose for seniors - NewsBreak

 Many scientists say the ultimate goal of vaccination is to prevent severe illness, not mild infections, and early CDC data show the shots still are doing a good job at that.
 During the omicron wave, effectiveness against hospitalization was 91% in people who had gotten their booster two months earlier, and 78% by the fourth month after that booster.

-Pfizer based its new application on data from Israel, which already was offering a second booster to people age 60 and older and health care workers.Second gentleman Doug Emhoff tests positive for COVID-19, White House says
+Pfizer based its new application on data from Israel, which already was offering a second booster to people age 60 and older and health care workers.Costco to end COVID-19 first responder, senior hours

 While some early data left unclear just how much benefit another shot offered — or for how long — Pfizer said Tuesday that an analysis of health records of more than 1.1 million Israeli seniors showed confirmed infections were two times lower and rates of severe illness were four times lower among those who got two boosters instead of just one.